dornescum/fastApi_Todo_React_Sqlite/README.md

 ```

 ### React Todo App

-This project includes a simple Todo app built using React.
-The original source for the React Todo app can be found here.
-The app has been modified and customized to suit the needs of this project.
+This project includes a minimalist Todo application built using React.
+The original source for the React Todo app can be found [here](https://github.com/shubham1710/React-Todo/tree/master).
+The app has been thoughtfully customized and enhanced to align seamlessly with the objectives of this project.

+In addition to the React frontend, I have integrated a robust Python backend powered by FastAPI and SQLite.
+This backend setup enables comprehensive CRUD (Create, Read, Update, Delete) functionality for managing your todo items.
+The FastAPI framework also brings the advantage of built-in Swagger documentation, making it easy to explore and test the API endpoints.

+Feel free to explore, modify, and utilize this project to streamline your own todo management.
+If you have any inquiries or suggestions, please don't hesitate to get in touch.

+Happy organizing and coding!

 ### Attribution
-The React Todo app used in this project was originally created by shubham1710.
-It is open-source and has been customized for this project's requirements.
 ### https://github.com/shubham1710/React-Todo/tree/master
-Feel free to explore, modify, and use this project according to your needs.
-If you have any questions or suggestions, please don't hesitate to reach out.

-Happy coding!

 ![Alt Text](./assets/todo.jpeg)
 ![Alt Text](./assets/swagger.jpeg)